MalazElfadill/Subscription-Analytics-for-E-Learning-Platforms/README.md

+Subscription Analytics for E-Learning Platforms

+An end-to-end Power BI business intelligence project developed to analyze customer churn, subscription revenue performance, and upgrade behavior for an e-learning platform.

 **Project Overview**

 This project is an end-to-end Power BI business intelligence solution designed for an e-learning platform to analyze customer behavior, subscription performance, churn trends, and upgrade patterns.